 Pressing BYPASS disables the adjustment.
 Bass/Treble does not apply to sources set to Anlg-Dir.

 4.8 SURROUND MODES

-A surround mode is signal processing that enhances original source material.
-Surround modes fall into two main categories - those that apply to stereo source material and those that apply to multichannel source material.
+A surround mode is signal processing that enhances source material.
+Surround modes fall in two main categories - those that apply to stereo sources and those that apply to multichannel sources.